 However, the total impact of development and construction of all projects sites in the PV park may be considerable, as the workers' influx to the area might cause stress on the available local resources and utilities.
-Thus the impact need to be assessed on the cumulative level by the Facility Management Company.
+Thus, the impact needs to be assessed on the cumulative level by the Facility Management Company.